chellxh/module-three-study-guide/03-react-props.md

 ## Rendering a list of items (ProductItem) using props

 - What data type is `products`?
+- * array of objs
 - What does the `map` method do?
+- * maps out each item
 - How does the `map` method differ in React?
+- * return component
 - What is `{listItems}` going to display?
+- * array of components

 ```jsx
 const ProductPage = () => {